-Methods: A case-referent study was designed in which men attending 14 fertility clinics in 11 centres across the United Kingdom in 1999-2002 were recruited following 12 months of unprotected intercourse and without a previous semen analysis.
-Cases were those with low motile sperm concentration (MSC) relative to the time since their last ejaculation (MSC<12x 106 for 3 days of abstinence).
+Methods: A case-referent study was designed in which men attending 14 fertility clinics in 11 centres across the UK in 1999–2002 were recruited following 12 months of unprotected intercourse and without a previous semen analysis.
+Cases were those with low motile sperm concentration (MSC) relative to the time since their last ejaculation (MSC <12×106 for 3 days of abstinence).
 Referents were other men attending these clinics and meeting the inclusion criteria.
 A single semen sample was collected at the clinic and analysed at the andrology laboratory serving each hospital.
 Concentration was determined manually with motility assessed centrally from video recordings.
-Exposures and confounding factors were assessed from self completed and nurse-interviewer questionnaires, completed prior to the results of the semen analysis.
+Exposures and confounding factors were assessed from self-completed and nurse–interviewer questionnaires, completed prior to the results of the semen analysis.
 The occupational histories were assessed for exposures relative to UK norms by a team of occupational hygienists blind to case status.

 Conclusions: Glycol ether exposure was related to low motile sperm count in men attending fertility clinics.
 This suggests that, at the time of the study, glycol ethers continued to be a hazard for male fertility.

 Funding: The study was funded by the UK Health and Safety Executive, the UK Department of Environment, Transport and the Regions, the UK Department of Health and the European Chemical Industry Council.
 The views expressed are those of the authors and not necessarily those of the funding bodies.

 Competing interests: None.

 Ethics approval: Ethical approval was given by the Multi-Centre Ethics Committee for the North West (ref. no. MREC 98/8/73) with subsequent approval given by the Local Research Ethics Committee at each site.